rayyan35p/tp/docs/DeveloperGuide.md

 1. Sort tasks according to deadline and completion status

-   1. Prerequisite: There must be projects with tasks with differing deadlines and completion statuses in TaskHub.
+   1. Prerequisite: There must be projects with tasks in the displayed project list.

    2. Test case: `sortT`<br>
       Expected: Tasks in all projects are sorted, incomplete tasks are placed first, with those with earlier deadlines being placed first.
 The corresponding message is also returned to the user.